linagora/linshare/documentation/EN/epics/new-admin-portal/story-44-admin-manage-sub-featues-of-anonymous-URL.md

               - If default value of toggle "1.1" in nested domain is disabled, the field ""LinShare ui user URL" is non-editable.
 Nested Admin can re-enable toggle 1.1 and the field "LinShare ui user URL"is editable now.
           - If this toggle is off in parent domain, and toggle (1.1) is on, then in nested domain, admin see the toggle (1.1) in read only mode and toggle (1.2) disappear.
 I can edit the field: "LinShare ui user URL"
     - When 2 toggles  are both disabled, they also disappear on nested domains, the field: "LinShare ui user URL" is in read only mode and inherited from parent domain.
+- Default parameter:
+   - Field name: LinShare UI User URL
+   - This is a text field
+   - When I click on icon "i",  I can see a collapsible legend: "You can input your email notification URL in this field.
+This URL will be appeared in receiver 's notification when user in this domain shares file with anonymous URL'

 #### Postconditions
 [Back to Summary](#summary)